ShishckovA/FinetuniePerformancePrediction/README.md

-# Predicting finetune quality using TDA
+# Fine-tuning Performance Prediction Using Topological Feature Vector

-A repository for research paper "Predicting finetune quality using TDA".
+A repository for research paper "Fine-tuning Performance Prediction Using Topological Feature Vector".
 Here we calculate some features about model.

 There are two main feature types: